Sol logoSol Helps

 Terminology mismatch

 UI uses one phrase, docs use another, onboarding uses a third.
-Users can’t form a stable mental model.
+Users can’t form a stable understanding.

 ‘It depends’ becomes default